top of page

 The client's position at completion.

-The client walks into their therapist's office coherent instead of fragmented.
-They carry a structural map of where the actual problem lives.
-They understand why they are the way they are.
-That understanding is the stabilization.
-The processing of what was identified — the release, the navigation, the therapeutic work — is the province of the licensed professional.
+The client walks into their downstream professional's office with a structural map.
+They know where the problem lives.
+They know the trajectory.
+The processing of what was identified — the release, the navigation, the clinical work — is the province of the licensed professional.
 That is their domain.
 It is not crossed.

 SECTION 5